mudler/LocalAI/README.md

 ### Response:
 ```

+See the [prompt-templates](https://github.com/go-skynet/llama-cli/tree/master/prompt-templates) directory in this repository for templates for most popular models.

 ## Container images

 `llama-cli` comes by default as a container image.
 You can check out all the available images with corresponding tags [here](https://quay.io/repository/go-skynet/llama-cli?tab=tags&tag=latest)